syncfusion-content/windowsforms-docs/WindowsForms/SyntaxEditor/syntax-highlighting.md

 In EditControl, languages need to be configured in XML file named Config.xml.

 Name of the language must be set using the name attribute of the `ConfigLanguage` tag attribute.
-When the language is case insensitive, you should set the `CaseInsensitive` attribute to true.
+When the language is case insensitive, you should set the `CaseInsensitive` attribute to `true`.

 {% highlight xaml %}